Oregon Therapists Who Accept Superbill Provided

 Are Oregon therapists providing superbill services accepting new clients?

-As of April 2026, Oregon Counselor Directory lists 16 therapists in Oregon who provide superbill services.
+Oregon Counselors Directory lists 21 therapists in Oregon who provide superbill services.
 These therapists are equipped to offer telehealth, with all 5 of them having the capability to conduct sessions remotely.
 Among them, 1 therapist accepts the Oregon Health Plan (OHP), providing access to therapy for clients enrolled in Medicaid.
 Additionally, 1 therapist offers sliding scale fees to accommodate clients with financial constraints.
-All 15 therapists are currently accepting new clients and 4 offer in-person sessions, providing flexibility in accessing mental health care in Oregon.
+All 20 therapists are currently accepting new clients and 4 offer in-person sessions, providing flexibility in accessing mental health care in Oregon.

 Oregon Cities